flyingcircusio/batou/README.md

 2.1 (unreleased)
 ----------------

-- Bug 77: use `ConfigUpdater` to allow editing secrets and keeping comments.
+- Bug 77: use `ConfigUpdater` so comments are kept when editing secrets.

 - Bug 1: provide better error message if remote user does not exist.